Sepehr-76/Reoperation-due-to-bleeding-after-CABG-machine-learning-code/README.md

 # Objectives:
-In the present study, we compared the accuracy of different machine learning (ML) models with logistic regression (LR) in predicting the risk of reoperation for bleeding (RB) after coronary artery bypass graft (CABG) surgery.
+In the present study, I compared the accuracy of different machine learning (ML) models with logistic regression (LR) in predicting the risk of reoperation for bleeding (RB) after coronary artery bypass graft (CABG) surgery.
+I used the data from a real hospital-based registry.
+The scholarly article for the current work is under review.

 # Methods:
 A total of 25,224 patients who underwent CABG were included in the study.
 Reoperation